 8 December 2020

-At Redkite we frequently receive enquiries relating to Inheritance Tax liability (‘IHT’).
-In this article we therefore offer guidance on some of the key issues.
+At Redkite solicitors, we frequently receive enquiries relating to Inheritance Tax liability (‘IHT’).
+In this article, we, therefore, offer guidance on some of the key issues.

 Determining when inheritance tax is due, and in what amount, can be a complex task.
 There are various exemptions and reliefs available, depending upon the composition and circumstances of the deceased’s estate, so it is always better to speak to an expert to ensure that you pay the correct amount, taking into account all of the applicable allowances to reduce the overall liability.